Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Acupuncture can be used to promote general health and well-being as well as help with specific conditions:

 Acupuncture can also be used with regular medical treatments to help alleviate many other conditions.
 Given the evidence of its effectiveness, acupuncture is increasingly being incorporated into mainstream health care as a complementary therapy.
-Additional information about acupuncture is available here.

 The number of treatments differs with each person.
 It could be as few as one treatment for three to four weeks, or could be a weekly or monthly treatment for 10 to 12 treatments.
 Usually a condition chronic in nature requires a longer period of time to treat.
 Each visit lasts about an hour and is usually very relaxing.